ZbigniewTomanek/fitts-law-verifier/README.md

 # fitts-law-verifier
-Simple tool that's allows you to verify fitts law (https://en.wikipedia.org/wiki/Fitts%27s_law)
+Simple tool that allows you to verify fitts law (https://en.wikipedia.org/wiki/Fitts%27s_law)

 ## Overview ##

-This simple tool allows you to verify your fitts' rights yourself.
-It works by clicking the buttons that appear and analyzing the data generated in this way.
+This simple tool allows you to verify your Fitts law by yourself.
+It allows you to measure dependence between clickable object size/distance from cursor and click time and copare it then to Fitts prediction.

 ## Installation ##

-Python 3.6 is necessary to run this app.
-You can download it from [here](https://www.python.org/downloads/release/python-3612/).
+Python 3.6 is necessary to run this app, you can download it from [here](https://www.python.org/downloads/release/python-3612/).
-Becauese of kivy library it's not compatible with python 3.8 yet.
+Becauese of kivy library dependency it's not compatible with python 3.8 yet.

 You can clone and run the app with following commands:
 ```